neta-ilan/HST_QSO_Photometry/README.md

         their matching pixels.

 3. Aperture Photometry.
    * photometry3(hdulist, centerX, centerY, small, medium, large): this func calculates counts->flux->mag[AB] and the matching error. it assumes that the "small" aperture is 3 pixels (radius) and therefore the enclosed flux percentage is: 0.838. notice- the enclosed flux precentage can be taken from the "WFPC3 Instrument Handbook" (http://www.stsci.edu/hst/instrumentation/wfc3), chapter 7, Table 7.6: WFC3/IR PSF Encircled Energy Fraction vs. Aperture Radius
        (arcsec).
    * photometry5(hdulist, centerX, centerY, small, medium, large): same as the previous function, but this func assumes that the "small" aperture is 5 pixels and therefore the enclosed flux percentage is: 0.88125'''
    * plot_circles(hdulist, centerX, centerY, small, medium, large): this func plots the image in z-scale with three aperture circles. this feature helps you to see what objects you are including in your measurment of the background.
    * plot_circles_not_z_scale(hdulist, centerX, centerY, small, medium, large): this func plots only the 0.05 highest valued pixels with three aperture circles this is good for identifying the center of the PSF of the QSO.

-For any questions regarding this repository, feel free to write me via mail: neta.ilan@tau.ac.il
+For any questions regarding this repository, feel free to contact me via mail: neta.ilan@mail.tau.ac.il